Tattershall, Holy Trinity Church

 As for the chancel, well, the steward of the lord of Tattershall was most adamant - that was the property of the lord and should not be touched.
 So the chancel was left without window glass for over a hundred years.
 As you might imagine, a great deal of damage resulted, and when the chancel finally did get its glass, it required a lot of work to repair the damage of a century's worth of wind and rain.

 The church is profusely decorated with the emblem of Ralph Cromwell - a purse, indicating his station as Treasurer of the realm.
 By the font is a memorial plaque to Tom Thumb (d.
 1620), who was only 18 inches (47cm) tall, and lived to the age of 101.

-At the time of our visit Tattershall church was experience a great deal of trouble with bats.
+At the time of our visit, Tattershall church was experiencing a great deal of trouble with bats.
 The medieval brasses in the north transept were covered with protective sheets to avoid damage from bat droppings.
 Though this does have the effect of protecting the brasses from damage, it unfortunately does mean that they may not always be uncovered and viewable by visitors to the church.

 About Tattershall Church

 Attraction Type: Historic Church